The Neural Moving Average Model for Scalable Variational Inference of State Space Models: Experiments

-\paragraph{Effect of observation sequence length} We simulated a synthetic dataset for each of four $T$ values: $5000, 10000, 50000, 100000$ under true parameter values $\theta = (5.0, 0.5, 3.0)$.
-We then inferred $\theta$ under the priors specified above, fixing the hyperparameters so that the cost per iteration for each setting is constant.
+\paragraph{Effect of Observation Sequence Length} We simulated a synthetic dataset for each of four $T$ values: $5000, 10000, 50000, 100000$ under true parameter values $\theta = (5.0, 0.5, 3.0)$.
+We then inferred $\theta$, fixing the hyperparameters so that the cost per iteration for each setting is constant.

-Figure \ref*{fig:AR_mmd} plots the accuracy of the variational approximation for $\theta$ against the number of iterations performed.
-Accuracy is measured as the Maximum Mean Discrepancy (MMD) \cite{Gretton:2012:KTT:2188385.2188410} between the variational approximation and MCMC output.
+Figure \ref*{fig:AR_mmd} plots the accuracy of our results against number of iterations performed.
+Accuracy is measured as Maximum Mean Discrepancy (MMD) \citep{Gretton:2012:KTT:2188385.2188410} between variational approximation and MCMC output.
 (We use MMD with a Gaussian kernel.)
 In all cases, variational inference approximates the posterior well.
-Furthermore, the number of training iterations required remains similar as $T$ increases.
+Also, the number of training iterations required remains similar as $T$ increases.
 As a further check on the quality of the posterior approximation, Figure \ref*{fig:AR_post} shows a good match between marginal posteriors for MCMC and variational output for the case $T=5000$.
 Here, as for other $T$ values, the 10,000th iteration is achieved after $\sim 3 $ minutes of computation.
 In comparison, the cost per iteration of MCMC is roughly proportional to $T$.

-\paragraph{Effect of receptive field length}
+\paragraph{Effect of Receptive Field Length}

-We now consider the $T = 5000$ dataset from the previous example, and investigate the effect of receptive field length $\ell$.
-Figure \ref{fig:receptive_choice} displays the MMD against both iteration and wall-clock time for $\ell \in \{5, 10, 50, 100, 200\}$.
+We consider again the $T = 5000$ dataset, and investigate the effect of $\ell$.
+Figure \ref{fig:receptive_choice} shows MMD against iteration and wall-clock time for $\ell \in \{5, 10, 50, 100, 200\}$.
 In all cases the variational output converges to a good approximation of the posterior.
 Convergence takes a similar number of iterations for all choices of $\ell$, but wall-clock time per iteration increases with $\ell$.